christophihl/startupengineer/content/authors/wick/_index.md

 ---
 # Display name
-name: Dr. Giulio Barth
+name: Dr. Jan Niklas Wick

 # Username (this should match the folder name)
 authors:
-- barth
+- wick

 # Is this the primary user of the site?
 superuser: false